YuhsuanChen/CLOUD-COMPUTING-CLASS-2020-Lab8/README.md

         print(f'Collecting information from r/{self.sub}.')
         for post in subreddit:

-            # Check if post.id is in df and set to True if df is empty.
-            # This way new posts are still added to dictionary when df = ''
             unique_id = post.id not in tuple(df.id) if csv_loaded else True

-            # Save any unique, non-stickied posts with descriptions to sub_dict.
             if ((post.url[-4]) == f'.') and ('redd' == post.url.split('.')[1]):
                 if unique_id:
                     sub_dict['title'].append(post.title)